-- Develop proficiency in public presentation, documentation, and curation. - Understand and employ various rhetorical strategies - Direct written, spoken, and digital compositions to multiple audiences. - Examine your authority as a writer (and how authority in authorship works in terms of race, gender, and sexuality) - Identify how different genres and citation conventions are appropriate for establishing credibility in different contexts. - Contacting me: - Office Hours: 10:00 a.m. -10:45 a.m.
-MWF & by appointment - E-mail: c6morales@ucsd.edu - \The best way to contact me (aside from office hours) is via e-mail.
+- Develop proficiency in public presentation, documentation, and curation. - Understand and employ various rhetorical strategies - Direct written, spoken, and digital compositions to multiple audiences. - Examine your authority as a writer (and how authority in authorship works in terms of race, gender, and sexuality) - Identify how different genres and citation conventions are appropriate for establishing credibility in different contexts. - E-mail: c6morales@ucsd.edu - The best way to contact me (aside from office hours) is via e-mail.
 I ask that you expect and allow 48 hours for me to respond.
 If you do not hear back from me within that window, please email again and politely remind me about your message.